 Develop a Positive Therapeutic Alliance at Crestview Recovery

 Our master therapists conduct individual and group therapy for a broad spectrum of substance addiction, including alcohol, cocaine, and prescription drugs.
-They also lead 1-on-1 sessions for patients living with mental health issues such as borderline personality disorder and childhood trauma.
+They also lead one-on-one sessions for patients living with mental health issues such as borderline personality disorder and childhood trauma.

 The Crestview facility offers a safe, empathetic, and lively atmosphere.
-We apply both evidence based practice and holistic rehab approaches such as outdoor therapy and art therapy to encourage all-around healing.
+We apply both evidence-based practice and holistic rehab approaches such as outdoor therapy and art therapy to encourage all-around healing.
 Call us at 866.262.0531 to take the first steps towards transforming your life.